indigo-dc/tts_plugin_ca/README.md

-# tts_plugin_ca
+# watts_plugin_ca
-A simple self signed certificate authority for TTS
+A simple self signed certificate authority for WaTTS

 *This is still in development and not yet meant for production*